nlpcloud/nlpcloud-python/README.md

 Call the `generation()` method and pass the following arguments:

 1. The block of text that starts the generated text.
 256 tokens maximum for GPT-J on CPU, 1024 tokens maximum for GPT-J and GPT-NeoX 20B on GPU, and 2048 tokens maximum for Fast GPT-J and Finetuned GPT-NeoX 20B on GPU.
-1. (Optional) `min_length`: The minimum number of tokens that the generated text should contain.
-256 tokens maximum for GPT-J on CPU, 1024 tokens maximum for GPT-J and GPT-NeoX 20B on GPU, and 2048 tokens maximum for Fast GPT-J and Finetuned GPT-NeoX 20B on GPU..
-If `length_no_input` is false, the size of the generated text is the difference between `min_length` and the length of your input text.
-If `length_no_input` is true, the size of the generated text simply is `min_length`.
-Defaults to 10.
 1. (Optional) `max_length`: Optional.
 The maximum number of tokens that the generated text should contain.
 256 tokens maximum for GPT-J on CPU, 1024 tokens maximum for GPT-J and GPT-NeoX 20B on GPU, and 2048 tokens maximum for Fast GPT-J and Finetuned GPT-NeoX 20B on GPU.
 If `length_no_input` is false, the size of the generated text is the difference between `max_length` and the length of your input text.
 If `length_no_input` is true, the size of the generated text simply is `max_length`.
 Defaults to 50.
 1. (Optional) `length_no_input`: Whether `min_length` and `max_length` should not include the length of the input text, as a boolean.
 If false, `min_length` and `max_length` include the length of the input text.
 If true, min_length and `max_length` don't include the length of the input text.
 Defaults to false.
 1. (Optional) `end_sequence`: A specific token that should be the end of the generated sequence, as a string.
 For example if could be `.` or `\n` or `###` or anything else below 10 characters.
 1. (Optional) `remove_input`: Whether you want to remove the input text form the result, as a boolean.
 Defaults to false.
-1. (Optional) `do_sample`: Whether or not to use sampling ; use greedy decoding otherwise, as a boolean.
-Defaults to true.
 1. (Optional) `num_beams`: Number of beams for beam search.
 1 means no beam search.
 This is an integer.
 Defaults to 1.
-1. (Optional) `early_stopping`: Whether to stop the beam search when at least num_beams sentences are finished per batch or not, as a boolean.
-Defaults to false.
-1. (Optional) `no_repeat_ngram_size`: If set to int > 0, all ngrams of that size can only occur once.
-This is an integer.
-Defaults to 0.
 1. (Optional) `num_return_sequences`: The number of independently computed returned sequences for each element in the batch, as an integer.
 Defaults to 1.
 1. (Optional) `top_k`: The number of highest probability vocabulary tokens to keep for top-k-filtering, as an integer.
 Maximum 1000 tokens.
 Defaults to 0.
 1. (Optional) `top_p`: If set to float < 1, only the most probable tokens with probabilities that add up to top_p or higher are kept for generation.
 This is a float.
 Should be between 0 and 1.
 Defaults to 0.7.
 1. (Optional) `temperature`: The value used to module the next token probabilities, as a float.
 Should be between 0 and 1.
 Defaults to 1.
 1. (Optional) `repetition_penalty`: The parameter for repetition penalty, as a float.
 1.0 means no penalty.
-Defaults to 1.0.
-1. (Optional) `length_penalty`: Exponential penalty to the length, as a float.
-1.0 means no penalty.
-Set to values < 1.0 in order to encourage the model to generate shorter sequences, or to a value > 1.0 in order to encourage the model to produce longer sequences.
 Defaults to 1.0.
 1. (Optional) `bad_words`: List of tokens that are not allowed to be generated, as a list of strings.
 Defaults to null.
 1. (Optional) `remove_end_sequence`: Optional.
 Whether you want to remove the `end_sequence` string from the result.
 Defaults to false.